MarkWarneke/markwarneke.github.io/_posts/2019-08-05-test-infrastructure-as-code.md

 ![Test Pyramid](/img/test-iac/psconfeu19_test_iac.jpg){: .center-block :}

-If you are asking about an ARM template as the subject under test we are talking about a configuration file.
+If you are asking about an Azure Resource Manager template as the subject under test we are talking about a configuration file.
 I have not heard about a Unit Testing framework for e.g. YAML, HTML or JSON.
 Having said that:

 When going the [declarative approach](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#approach) there really is no unit except the configuration file.
-Hence you should make sure your unit is thoroughly tested in terms of available tools.
+Hence you should make sure your unit is thoroughly tested using available tools and practices.

-I personally refer to an 'ARM template unit tests' as a static 'code' analysis of the configuration file.
+I personally refer to an `ARM template unit tests` as a `static code analysis`.
 So validating, checking and parsing the configuration file - the ARM template.
 (There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20))
 Additionally we found in our project that you can only safely say  an ARM template is valid when you actually deploy it once.
 Let the Azure Resource Manager Engine expand, validate and EXECUTE the template with all its necessary dependencies and parameters.